mvolkmann/blog/src/nushell.md

 To install this, enter `cargo install nu_plugin_chart`.

 Here is an example of creating both kinds of charts.
 TODO: Why doesn't this produce any output?
+See chart-demo.nu.

 ```bash
 let data = [[name score] [